antoineMontier/OS-lessons/README.md

 ```

 If you doesn't wait, the thread will end when the main program exits, the thread might not have completed its task.

+## MUTEX
+Mutual Exclusion. the goal is to block a thread until another thread is finished.
+For example, if you increment simultaneously **two** or more threads to increment a variable, this variable will be incremented **once**.
+With a **mutex**, the variable incrementation will be performed one by one, allowing only one thread at time to increment the variable.